browserengineering/book/book/animations.md

 ================

 The first order of business in making these animations smoother is to move raster and draw to the [GPU][gpu].
-Because both SDL and SKia support these modes, the code to do so looks a lot like some configuration changes, and doesn't really give any direct insight into why it's all-of-a-sudden faster.
+Because both SDL and Skia support these modes, the code to do so looks a lot like some configuration changes, and doesn't really give any direct insight into why it's all-of-a-sudden faster.

-There are lots of resources online about how GPUs work and how to prgram them;
+There are lots of resources online about how GPUs work and how to program them;
 we won't generally be writing shaders or other types of GPU programs in this book.
 Instead, let's focus on the basics of GPU technologies and how they map to browsers.
 A GPU is essentially a hyper-specialized computer that is